fivequarters/fusebit.io/README.md

 post_og_image: string | Could be 'hero', 'site' or a custom url. 'hero' will set the hero image of the post. 'site' will set the default og image of the marketing site.
 If this prop is omitted it'll default to 'hero'.

 posts_related: string[] | A URL slugs list of the related posts.
 If ommited, the most recent posts will be displayed by default.
 It works with 1, 2 or a maximum of 3 values on the array.

+site_cta: string | Could be 'disabled' or a custom url. 'disabled' will remove the header CTA on a specific blog post. if a custom url is used, the url of the header CTA will be set to that value instead of the site-wide CTA value.
 ---
 ```